What currency do you need in Prague?

-Who is wiriting this blog for you?
+Who is writing this blog for you?

 Cards: our best friends

+In fact, you can comfortably get by using only your cards.
 Cards are preferred payment method everywhere in Prague.
 Some places are even fully cashless!

 Many downtown located businesses in Prague accept euro currency alongside with Czech Crowns.
 Especially those ones operating in a travel industry (tour guides, travel agencies, hotels, public toilets and majority of supermarkets).
 But don´t count on that.
-As I mentioned earlier: we still use our own currency called Czech koruna, Czech Crown (CZK), and accepting euro is not mandatory.
+As I mentioned earlier: we still use our own currency called Czech koruna, Czech Crown, CZK, and accepting euro is not mandatory.

 If you come to Prague only with euros or US dollars, GBP, CHF, JPY, AUD… you can always exchange the money here.
 Just make sure you choose a fair exchange place – please read my article about where locals go to exchange money.
 It´s not always easy to find a good and fair exchange place.
+Fair exchange rate for 1 Euro should be around 25 CZK.
+1 USD is currently around 23 CZK (information from March 2025).
+The exchange rates vary, please take this as an indicative info.

 Where to exchange money in Prague?